J B Tansley

 M B Teulon

 Maurice Beveridge Teulon (1853-97) was the youngest son of S S Teulon (see this section immediately below), and he went to sea as a young man.
 Surprisingly, in his father’s will, drawn up in 1869, he was already described as an architect and surveyor, though he would seem to have been remarkably young already to have had such a major career-change.
-His father at that time intended him to inherit the practice, but changed his mind after the son was involved in what his father viewed as malpractice – according to Alan Teulon, horseplay among the juniors in his father’s office resulted in a cat being thrown that hit an important client of the practice.
+His father at that time intended him to inherit the practice, but changed his mind after the son was involved in what his father viewed as malpractice.
+According to Alan Teulon, horseplay among the juniors in his father’s office resulted in a cat being thrown that hit an important client of the practice.
 Despite this, the son was involved in a short-lived and unsuccessful attempt to perpetuate the practice, but he does not appear in the 1881 census and the next reference is in 1887, as an architect and surveyor in Crowborough (KD), where he is known to have designed his own residence.
-He was still listed in 1899 with a partner, A Colpoys Wood (KD), though he had died two years earlier in Worthing,- the grant of probate describes him as retired.
-The practice remained Teulon and Wood in 1902, but by 1909 was known only by Wood’s name.
+He was still listed in 1899 with a partner, A Colpoys Wood (KD), though he had died two years earlier in Worthing, when the grant of probate describes him as retired.
+The practice was still called Teulon and Wood in 1902, but by 1909 was known only by Wood’s name.

 Extended: Crowborough (1895)